 Section 5 - Number, Composition, and Ex-Officio Directors

 The Board of Directors shall consist of not fewer than three and not more than nine persons, not including ex-officio directors.
 The number of Directors may be fixed or changed periodically within the minimum and maximum by the Board of Directors.
-In addition, the Board shall have two ex-officio directors: The Executive Director and the Parent Committee President.
-Any person filling one of these two roles automatically becomes an ex-officio director and automatically loses their ex-officio director position when he or she no longer fills the role, for any reason, of Executive Director or Parent Committee President.
-Ex-officio directors are entitled to notice of all meetings, although failure to provide such notice does not make any meeting or action taken at such meeting invalid, and may attend all meetings, although the Board may require that they leave during an executive session meeting.
+In addition, the Board shall have one ex-officio director: The Executive Director.
+Any person filling the Executive Director role automatically becomes an ex-officio director and automatically loses their ex-officio director role when he or she no longer fills the role of Executive Director.
+Along with one officio director: The Parent Committee President.
+Any person filling the Parent Committee President role automatically becomes an officio director and automatically loses their director position when he or she no longer fills the role, for any reason, of Parent Committee President.
+The ex-officio director is entitled to notice of all meetings, although failure to provide such notice does not make any meeting or action taken at such meeting invalid, and may attend all meetings, although the Board may require that they leave during an executive session meeting.
 However, ex-officio directors have no vote on Board decisions.
-If the Parent Committee President is elected to the Board under the process below, he or she shall be a full, voting member of the Board and shall be subject to all of the same rules in these Bylaws governing full, voting members of the Board and not those governing ex-officio directors.
 The Executive Director must always be an ex-officio director.

 Section 6 - Election and Tenure of Office